Avaiga/taipy-doc/docs/manuals/new-user-manual/data-integration/data-node-history.md

 Another way to write a data node is to execute a task that has the data node as output.
-If you are not yet familiar with the concepts of job, task or scenario, you can refer to the [Scenario Management](../scenario-mgt/index.md) section.
+If you are not yet familiar with the concepts of job, task or scenario, you can refer to the [Task orchestration](../task-orchestration/index.md) section.

 When a data node is written by a job execution, the job id is automatically added to the edit.
 Executing a Job results in adding an edit to the output data nodes